Table of Contents[Hide][Show]

 Watson Lake, practically Prescott’s city park, is the most unusual and photogenic of central Arizona reservoirs.
-Most of its shoreline and surroundings are formed of huge, rounded granite boulders, some of which are semi-submerged forming tiny islands or narrow promontories.
+Most of its shoreline and surroundings consist of massive, rounded granite boulders, some of which are semi-submerged forming tiny islands or narrow promontories.
 Contrasting with the blue-grey waters and the brownish rocks are the emerald green leaves of aspen trees, found scattered among the boulders.

 Location of Watson Lake Park

-Located about 100 miles north of Phoenix and just 4 miles north of Prescott, this beautiful lake is an oasis when you are looking to escape the desert heat.
-The park is easily accessible from the major roads, therefore a great destination for a day trip.
+Located about 100 miles north of Phoenix and just 4 miles north of Prescott, this beautiful lake is an oasis for escaping Arizona’s summer heat.
+The park is easily accessible from the major roads, therefore an excellent destination for a day trip from Phoenix.

 Hours of Lake Use